by Dr. Lawrence Wilson

 Can Humans Forgive, Or Can Only God Forgive?

 Forgiving is one of the most important mental processes imaginable.
-The Bible suggests that we must forgive seventy times seven times.
-I take this to mean that forgiving is a life-long process, and very important.
+The Bible suggests that we must forgive seventy times seven times - Matthew 18:22.
+We take this to mean that forgiving is a life-long process, and very important.

 To forgive means: